-- Drink coffee, tea, and liquids as ordered

-- Drink nutrition shakes if ordered
+- Drink coffee, tea, and liquids as ordered - Drink nutrition shakes if ordered

-- Eat as soon as you are allowed to eat a meal

-- Eat all meals in a chair

-- Chew gum
+- Eat all meals in a chair - Chew gum

 Move and breathe

 Moving is one of the most important things you can do to help yourself after surgery.
 It helps speed up your healing and can help prevent problems like blood clots or pneumonia.
 Even if you are tired, it is good to move as much as you can.